elena-krismer/Project_FASTQtrimmer/Report/Report.md

 *Table 1 Phred+33/+64 scale*

  Every ASCII character represents the error propability of each nucleotide to be correct, the values are from 0 to 1,  as lower the value more certain that the nucleotide is correct while 1 means that the base is certainly wrong ( see *Table 1*).
 This values closer to 1 in the nucleotide sequence appears like an undeterminated based (represented as 'N').
-In order to remove the reads with a specified number of N's and trim low quality nucleotides at 3' and 5' we present this project.
+In order to remove the reads with a specified number of N's and trim low quality nucleotides at 5' and 3' we present this project.

 The main goal of this project is to generate a program, which trims Next-Generation Sequencing data from  Illumina based on quality.
+Whereby the trimming parameters (quality, number of unknown bases, read length) are specified by the user.

 - purpose of our programm